 WKRN reported that at least 40 bear-human related incidents occurred in 2020.
 All these incidents resulted in the black bear needing to be trapped, relocated or euthanized.
 The incidents are almost always related to bears trying to feed from leftover food, garbage or litter.

-A man was found dead in the Hazel Creek area of the Great Smoky Mountains in September 2020 was likely to have died due to a bear attack.
+A man was found dead in the Hazel Creek area of the Great Smoky Mountains in September 2020 and was confirmed to have died due to a bear attack.
 Patrick Madura’s death is the second bear-related fatality in the park’s history.

 The 43-year-old Illinois resident was found dead on the afternoon of Friday, Sept.
 11, 2020, after backpackers hiking the Swain County’s Hazel Creek Trail discovered an empty tent at Campsite 82 with a single sleeping bag inside.
 They then saw a bear dragging a human body across the creek.